captnwalker/expense-manager/README.md

 ### Steps to Deploy Locally

 1. Clone down this repo
-2. Restore dependencies by running `yarn install` in the root of the repo
+2. Restore dependencies by running `yarn install` in the root of your local repo
 3. Restore productions files by running `yarn run prod:build`
 4. Start local server by running `yarn run dev-server`
-5. You are now in developemnt mode
+5. You are now in development mode

 ---